EricHogue/EricHogue.github.io/_posts/2022-05-23-1-HackTheBox-Walkthrough-Pandora.md

 I was in the machine.
 But the user's home folder did not contain a flag.
 There was another user named matt.
 They had the flag, but daniel was not allowed to read it.

 I looked for ways to get access to the user matt.
-I stated with the obvious things like looking at files in the home folder, sudo, and crontab.
+I started with the obvious things like looking at files in the home folder, sudo, and crontab.

 ```bash
 daniel@pandora:~$ ls -la